 In the spring of 1945, Anglo American Troops broke the Gothic Line, a huge defensive wall that split Italy into two parts.
 This fortification crosses Central Italy from the town of La Spezia on the Tyrrhenian Sea to Rimini on the Adriatic Sea.

-Partisans had also an anthem during the years of resistance: “Bella Ciao“.
-This song of the Italian folklore was back in the spotlight thanks to the famous TV series “La Casa de Papel”, Money Heist in English.
-But it was already famous worldwide as the anti-fascist hymn, a symbol of the resistance, freedom.
+Partisans had their anthem during the years of resistance: “Bella Ciao“.
+This song of Italian folklore was back in the spotlight thanks to the famous TV series La Casa de Papel, Money Heist in English.
+But it was already famous worldwide as the anti-fascist hymn, a symbol of resistance, and freedom.
 We are glad that thanks to the TV show Bella Ciao could relive and intrigue someone to learn more about this page of history.

-What happened the 25 April
+What happened on 25 April in Italy?

 On 25 April 1945, the CLNAI through the voice of his head, Mr. Sandro Pertini, made an important announcement via radio.